oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_job_tf_plan_facts_module.rst

 ..
 Description

 - Fetches details about a JobTfPlan resource in Oracle Cloud Infrastructure
 - Returns the output of the specified Terraform plan job in binary or JSON format.
-For information about running Terraform plan jobs, see `To run a plan job <https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Tasks/managingstacksandjobs.htm#PlanJobRun>`_.
+For information about running Terraform plan jobs, see `Creating Plan Jobs <https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Tasks/create-job.htm>`_.

 ..
 Aliases